 Firebase Authentication is a service by Google that allows you to verify users via SMS OTP, email magic links, one-click social logins (Google, Microsoft, Facebook, etc.), and more.
 You can integrate Firebase directly with Feathery to build forms for login and signup.

 Open Firebase, create a project, and navigate to its settings.
 Copy your API Key, Project ID, App ID, and Sender ID to your clipboard.

-Navigate to the Feathery form that you want to track.
-Click on the Connect tab.
+Navigate to your Feathery login form that you want to add Firebase support to.
+Click on the Integrations tab.

 Find the Firebase integration, and paste in your API Key, Project ID, App ID, and Sender ID.

 Click Save, and you’re now ready to build authentication into your login form.
 Follow our auth setup guide to connect Firebase to your form.